redis/redis-vl-python/docs/index.md

 :grid-columns: 1 2 2 3

 - header: "{fab}`bootstrap;pst-color-primary` Index Management"
-  content: "Manipulate Redis index in Python for from a CLI."
+  content: "Manipulate Redis search indices in Python or from CLI."
-- header: "{fas}`bolt;pst-color-primary` Vector Search"
+- header: "{fas}`bolt;pst-color-primary` Vector Similarity Search"
-  content: "Simple vector search capabilities supporting synchronous and asyncronous search."
+  content: "Perform powerful vector similarity search with filtering support."
 - header: "{fas}`circle-half-stroke;pst-color-primary` Embedding Creation"
-  content: "User OpenAI or any of the other supported vectorizers to create embeddings"
+  content: "Use OpenAI or any of the other supported vectorizers to create embeddings."
 - header: "{fas}`palette;pst-color-primary` CLI"
-  content: "Command line interface for RedisVL makes interacting with Redis as a vector database easy."
+  content: "Interact with RedisVL using a Command line interface (CLI) for ease of use."
 - header: "{fab}`python;pst-color-primary` Semantic Caching"
-  content: "Use RedisVL to cache the results of your LLM models increasing QPS and decreasing cost."
+  content: "Use RedisVL to cache LLM results, increasing QPS and decreasing cost."
 - header: "{fas}`lightbulb;pst-color-primary` Example Gallery"
-  content: "See our gallery of projects that use RedisVL"
+  content: "Explore our gallery of examples to get started."
   link: "examples/index"
 ```

+## Concepts (Coming Soon)

+Glossary of AI terminology and concepts related to vector databases.

 ## User Guide